sunng87/metriki/README.md

 Metriki is a rust library ported from [Dropwizard Metrics](https://github.com/dropwizard/metrics).

 Like Dropwizard Metrics, Metriki aggregates metrics on client-side and outputs limit amount data.
-For now, it uses exponential decay algorithms to keep the memory footprint at a low level, while retaining the statistical features.
+For now, it uses exponential decay and moving average algorithms to keep the memory footprint at a low level, while retaining the statistical information.

 ## Features and TODOs